 - Grades 5-12

 - Average class size: 14

 - Overlake does not rank students

-- Languages offered: Chinese, French, Latin and Spanish
+- Languages offered: Mandarin, French, Latin and Spanish

-- Interscholastic Athletics Program: Emerald City League, WIAA.
-Soccer, cross country, volleyball, basketball, lacrosse, tennis, golf and baseball.
+- Interscholastic Athletics Program: Emerald Sound Conference, WIAA.
+Soccer, cross country, volleyball, basketball, lacrosse, ultimate, tennis, golf and baseball.
 Inclusive policy: every student has a chance to play at both Middle and Upper School levels.

 - Arts and music classes, including: dance, drama, stagecraft, woodshop, ceramics, drawing, painting, sculpture, photography, graphic design, jazz band, concert band, orchestra and choir.